plfa/plfa.github.io/courses/TSPL/2024/tspl.md

 * project, take a research paper and formalise its development, **20%**

 Because there is no final, we need to be able to check that students can explain their work during tutorials.
-For this reason, you can only achieve marks on coursework if you have attended at least one of the four tutorial sessions in the week before it is due.
+For this reason, _you can only achieve marks on coursework if you have attended at least one of the four tutorial sessions in the week before it is due_.

-In order to conform with the University's Common Marking Scheme, students may typically get only 10 points or less (out of 20) on the project.
-Attempting the project may not be a good use of time compared to other courses where there are easier marks to be had.
+In order to conform with the University's Common Marking Scheme, students may typically get only 10 points or less (out of 20) on the project.  _Attempting the project may not be a good use of time compared to other courses where there are easier marks to be had._
 Not all students are expected to attempt the project.